NEO: The World Ends with You Game Cover

 • “The quality in the writing of the dialogue and character development is the same as the first game, I'd say.”

 Overall, the game's optimization is generally well-received, with the PC version offering the best performance and smooth gameplay, while the Switch version experiences minor performance dips that may affect completionists.
-Users report minimal load times and no significant freezes or stutters, although some stuttering has been noted on the Steam Deck, which resolves quickly and does not significantly hinder gameplay.
+The Steam Deck shows some stuttering during intense moments, but it resolves quickly and does not significantly hinder the experience.
+Players appreciate the game's visuals, combat system, and lack of long load times across platforms.

 • “The PC version, of course, can have the best performance, with the added bonus of supporting your controller of choice.”